-Command / Command / Role Service Unauth JSO / User NSO Description Key/CSP access Key types Insert Soft Token Yes Yes Yes Allocates memory on the module that is used to store one or more logical shares or other Token data objects.
+C Role Vov./CSD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Insert Soft Token Yes Yes Yes Allocates memory on the module that is used to store one or more logical shares or other Token data objects.
 No access to keys or CSPs Load Blob No handle handle Loads a key that has been stored in a key blob.
 The operator must first have loaded the token or key used to encrypt the blob.
 Uses module key, logical token, or archiving key, creates a new key object.
 Triple DES and SHA-1 or AES, DH, or RSA plus AES, SHA-1, and HMAC SHA-256 (256 bit key) or HMAC SHA- 1 (160 bit key) Load Buffer No handle handle Loads signed data into a buffer.
 Several load buffer commands may be required to load all the data, in which case it is the responsibility of the client program to ensure they are supplied in the correct order.
-Requires the handle of a buffer created by CreateBuffer .
+Requires the handle of a buffer created by CreateBuffer .On a MiniHSM this data can be read from flash rather than over the serial interface.
 No access to keys or CSPs Load Logical Token yes yes yes Allocates space for a new logical token - the individual shares can then be assembled using ReadShare or ReceiveShare .
 Once assembled the token can be used in LoadBlob or MakeBlob commands.
-Uses module key [AES or Triple DES]
+Uses module key [AES or Triple DES] Load User Flash monitor monitor monitor Load a portion of data into the user accessible flash area No access to keys or CSPs

-Command / Role Key/CSD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Make Blob No handle, ACL handle, ACL Creates a key blob containing the key and returns it.
+C Role Vov./CCD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Make Blob No handle, ACL handle, ACL Creates a key blob containing the key and returns it.
 The key object to be exported may be any algorithm.
 Uses module key, logical token or archiving key, exports encrypted key object.
 Triple DES and SHA-1 or AES, DH, or RSA plus AES, SHA-1, and HMAC SHA-256 (256 bit key) or HMAC SHA- 1 (160 bit key) Mod Exp Yes Yes Yes Performs a modular exponentiation on values supplied with the command.
 No access to keys or CSPs Mod Exp CRT Yes Yes Yes Performs a modular exponentiation on values, supplied with the command using Chinese Remainder Theorem.
 No access to keys or CSPs Module Info Yes Yes Yes Reports low level status information about the module.
 This service is designed for use in Thales' test routines.
 No access to keys or CSPs New Enquiry Yes Yes Yes Reports status information (Show Status).
 No access to keys or CSPs No Operation Yes Yes Yes Does nothing, can be used to determine that the module is responding to commands.
-No access to keys or CSPs NVMem Allocate No cert Yes Allocates an area of non- volatile memory as a file and sets the ACLs for this file.
+No access to keys or CSPs NVMem Allocate No cert Yes Allocates an area of non-volatile memory as a file and sets the ACLs for this file.
 This command can now be used to write files protected by an ACL to a smart card No access to keys or CSPs NVMem Free No cert Yes Frees a file stored in non-volatile memory.
 This command can now be used to write files protected by an ACL to a smart card No access to keys or CSPs